edescourtis/typed-json.github.io/Readme.md

 ## Format

-Every type is associtade with a unique URI.
+Every type is associated with a unique URI.
 It is recommended to have a type definition under that URI, but it is not a requirement, it is up to implementor to associate actual definitions with a URI, in other words type URIs are just a unique identifiers for types.